 Are you looking for the best hiking trails near Salt Lake City?
 Salt Lake City has a huge variety of hiking trails within an hour's drive.
 In only minutes, you can reach trails that will lead you to waterfalls, alpine lakes, mountain peaks and more.

 There are so many beautiful hiking areas near SLC.
 You can explore Antelope Island State Park, the Cottonwood Canyons, the Uinta Mountains, American Fork Canyon and more.
-The trails in this guide range from easy to hard and are based on my experience hiking in summer 2022.
+The trails in this guide range from easy to hard and are based on my experience hiking near Salt Lake City in the spring and summer.

 If you are new to hiking, check out my guide for getting started hiking!
 I offer tips on what to bring, how to prepare and more.